-There may not be an immediate injury, but later down the road you might develop issues that hinder your working ability.
-When an injury occurs during working hours, it should be dealt with in a timely manner, although, sometimes, there can be a miscommunication between the employee or employer which can cause problems.
-When this happens, a work comp attorney may need to step in.
+There may not be an immediate injury, but later down the road, you might develop issues that hinder your working ability.
+When an injury occurs during working hours, it should be dealt with on time, although, sometimes, there can be a miscommunication between the employee or employer which can cause problems.
+When this happens, a work comp attorney may need to step to reporting a work injury.

 When you experience a work injury in Des Moines, Urbandale, Waukee, or Clive, we suggest taking the following steps.